Coleophora trifariella

 Coleophora trifariella is a moth of the family Coleophoridae.
 It is found from Germany and Poland to the Iberian Peninsula and Italy and from France to Romania.
 There is a disjunct population in Belarus.
 It is also known from Turkey.

 The larvae feed on Chamaecytisus supinus, Coronilla, Cytisus scoparius, Genista pilosa, Genista tinctoria, Laburnum anagyroides, Lembotropis nigricans and Spartium junceum.
-They create an untidy lobe case of 7–8 mm composed of large leaf fragments.
-The mouth angle is about 45°.
 Larvae can be found up to June.